OpenSesame/engineering-blog/content/blog/typescript-utility-types/index.md

 ---
 ![Tools on a workbench](tools.jpg "Tools on a workbench")

 Even if you've been writing TypeScript for a while, you might not have ran across the language's built-in [utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html).
 These come in handy and save you from having to manually implement some common type transformations.
-I'll go over a few utility types I use often and how you can put them to work in your code.
+I'll go over a few utility types we use often and how you can put them to work in your code.

 ## Record